 What to do instead…

-If you are looking for the best and safest route, this form below will help us gauge your toxicity level and help guide you on the best path to cleansing your system.
+If you are looking for the best and safest route to pass a drug test, this form below will help us gauge your toxicity level and help guide you on the best path to cleansing your system.

 With the given examples of how dangerous niacin can be in large doses, as well as the lack of information to support the claims of its effectiveness for detox, it is safe to assume that niacin would not be a healthy way to eliminate THC from the body.